© 2024 All Rights reserved WUSF

 Additionally, Thomas emphasized that the Scotland team was very encouraging of the MFA’s ambitions to expand the exhibition beyond just the artwork.

-“Then we also have activities where you, like Audubon, can try as much as possible as match the colors of the birds and the foliage around them.
-So there's several really fun, engaging activities for...children of all ages,” he said.
+“Then we also have activities where you, like Audubon, can try as much as possible to match the colors of the birds and the foliage around them.
+So there's several really fun, engaging activities for. ... children of all ages,” he said.

-There’s also an interactive map of the 1830s, where you can follow Audubon’s exploration path, as well as other informational tidbits scattered throughout the gallery.
+There’s also an interactive map of the 1830s, on which you can follow Audubon’s exploration path, as well as other informational tidbits scattered throughout the gallery.

-Darcy Schuller, chief strategy officer, said that they hope the Museum can serve as a place of calm for Floridians after the stress of the past hurricane-packed months.
+Darcy Schuller, chief strategy officer, said that organizers hope the museum can serve as a place of calm for Floridians after the stress of the past hurricane-packed months.
 She also wishes that the new collection will help people connect with native wildlife.

 The experience also includes a docent-led tour of the Audubon collection.